marchirschvogel/ambit/README.md

 ### Usage ###

-Check out the examples for the basic problem types in doc/examples to quickly get started running solid, fluid, or 0D model problems.
+Check out the examples for the basic problem types in demos to quickly get started running solid, fluid, or 0D model problems.
 Further, you can have a look at input files in ambit/tests and the file ambit_template.py in the main folder as example of all available input options.